a04101999/CoRaX-Collaborative-radiology-xpert-/README.md

 [Under developement]

-No Commercial use of this repository is allowed.
-Error Data, pretrained models are released here.
+Note: This repository is provided for research and educational use only.
+Commercial use is prohibited.

+The pretrained models and sample error data provided here correspond to our Accepted work in Radiology: Artificial Intelligence.

+🧪 This software is currently under prospective clinical validation.

 # CoRaX-Collaborative-radiology-xpert-
 Enhancing Radiological Diagnosis: A Collaborative Approach Integrating AI and Human Expertise for Visual Miss Correction